 - Wrap bacon pieces around burger and secure with toothpick

-- Flip burgers and brush with my sauce 10 minutes before they are done
+- Brush with my original barbecue sauce (purchase recipe here) 10 minutes before they are done

 - Remove from heat immediately and serve